dustinlyons/nixos-config/README.md

 This configuration assumes you have a private `nix-secrets` repository that holds `age`-encrypted files.

 ### Fork this repository and change it
 This code is always improving and I hope to make this step very seamless in the future.
 For now, you'll need to quickly scan files for where I've defined `user` at the top and change it to your own username.
 You'll also likely want to change the name of the MacOS flake target, packages and homebrew casks I install, and my Home Manager configuration.
-Just make this repository your own.
+Just make this repository your own and open a Github Issue if you have questions.

 ## For MacOS
 ### Install dependencies